hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 ```
 /usr/bin/cmld_client get_node InternetGatewayDevice.X_SC_MiscCfg.GPON.
 ```
-beware the field 'OmciManageUniMask', 'PretendFwVersion' are initiated in the binary with respective value '01000000', '0'
+Beware the field 'OmciManageUniMask', 'PretendFwVersion' are initiated in the binary with respective value '01000000', '0'

 ## Getting/Setting ONU GPON Serial Number
 Default value is a 16 hexa on the back of the ONT, starts with '53434F4DA'